memorydump85/cardamon/README.md

-cardamon
+Cardamon
 ========

-Regularly monitor University of Michigan Credit Union accounts and post email updates
+A service that regularly monitors your University of Michigan Credit Union account and posts email updates.